-I initially thought this would be an all-day event, I was pleasantly surprised how quick and easy canding-making can be!
-This makes a lovely hostess gift, too!
+I initially thought making homemade peanut brittle would be an all-day candy-making event, but I was pleasantly surprised how quick and easy this recipe came out.
+The texture and flavor are great!

 You'll love this recipe!

-- Silly Simple - I mean, all you do is mix some stuff, microwave; add peanuts; microwave; add butter and vanilla; microwave...there's really no cooking to it!
+Silly Simple – I mean, all you do is mix some stuff, microwave; add peanuts; microwave; add butter and vanilla; microwave…there’s really no cooking to it!
+It’s not like traditional candy making and you don’t need a candy thermometer either!

 Tilt pan to let mixture spread and thin.
 (Do not use a spatula or spoon to spread it.
 Trust me on this.)